gylu/d_coding_challenge/README.md

 # Runtime

 Runtime is O(n^2*k).
-Where n is the total number of segments, and k is average length of the segment.
+Where n is the total number of segments and k is average length of the segment.
 The n^2 term comes from the all-pairs matching.
 The k comes from the Boyer-Moore string search.